 If you think that that kind of an attack is possible to your site, take precaution before it is too late.
 If you do not take precaution your site may not only get shot down for a long time, it may also be punished by Google.

-If you have any questions or if you need consulting feel free to ask.
+If you have any question or if you need consulting feel free to ask.

-Cloudflare will contribute to the security of your website.
-I suggest you to prefer it for all your projects.
-I’m not even talking about the site speed performance which Cloudflare is offering. 🙂
+Cloudflare, with its unique features, will contribute to the security of your website.
+I recommend you choose it for all your projects.
+Not to mention the various features that Cloudflare offers to improve the speed performance of your site.